-In Ruby, we can use Enumerable#map
+In Ruby, we can use Enumerable#map to process collections.
+The map method takes a block:

 1